jnliou/globalhealthdata/README.md

 ## Overview
 Our research project aims to conduct a comprehensive analysis of global health data to identify areas in greatest need of assistance or aid from organizations like the World Health Organization (WHO).
 Additionally, we seek to identify countries that demonstrate exemplary health outcomes and practices, serving as valuable lessons for global health improvement efforts.
 By analyzing various datasets and employing statistical methods, we will investigate key factors such as medical personnel prevalence, immunization rates, GDP per capita, urbanization trends, and mortality rates.
 Through this research, we aim to contribute to the understanding of global health disparities and provide insights to support evidence-based decision-making in healthcare planning and resource allocation.

-Based on comprehensive analysis of general health data, which areas of the world are in greatest need of assistance or aid from the World Health Organization (WHO) and other organizations, and which countries demonstrate exemplary health outcomes and practices that can serve as valuable lessons for global health improvement efforts?
+Research Question: Based on comprehensive analysis of general health data, which areas of the world are in greatest need of assistance or aid from the World Health Organization (WHO) and other organizations, and which countries demonstrate exemplary health outcomes and practices that can serve as valuable lessons for global health improvement efforts?

 The slide deck of our presentation can be found as a PDF, titled:  Presentation - Analysis of Overall Healthcare Worldwide.PDF